AlessioMilanese/progenomes_classifier/README.md

 python setup.py
 ```

-Note: in the following examples we assume that the python script ```classify-genomes``` is in the system path.
+Note: in the following examples we assume that the python script ```progenome-classifier``` is in the system path.

 Simple examples